Cancellations: 5 Positive Behaviors To Handling Them

 – Stay calm and rational when making decisions.

-– Permit yourself to feel upset, frustrated, and angry.
+– For a short period, feel upset, frustrated, and angry.

 Canceling last-minute plans can be frustrating and disappointing, but it is ultimately not the last time.
 Use the above ways to cope with last-minute cancellations and move on.